-Flanagan had his best year in 1979, going 23-9 with a 3.09 ERA and a career-high 190 strikeouts.
+Flanagan had his best year in 1979, finishing 23-9 with a 3.09 ERA and a career-high 190 strikeouts.
 He led the American League in wins, tied for the circuit lead with 5 shutouts, and won the Cy Young Award.
 He started (and won) the first game of that fall's World Series, but Baltimore fell to the Pittsburgh Pirates in seven games.
-However, the following year, his record dropped to 16-13 while his ERA went up more than a run to 4.12.
+The following year, his record dropped to 16-13 while his ERA went up more than a run to 4.12.

-Despite missing a month of the 1981 season with an injury, Flanagan still went 9-6 during the strike-shortened season, and he won 15 games the next year.
-He began 1983 by winning his first 6 decisions but suffered a knee injury in May.
+Despite missing a month of the 1981 season with an injury, Flanagan still went 9-6 during the strike-shortened season, and won 15 games the next year.
+Flanagan's arbitration case in the winter of 1982 was thrown out when the two sides last minute filings moved past each other, and the club's proposal of $500,000 came in higher than Flanagan's requested $485,000.
+The higher number was awarded.
+Flanagan began 1983 by winning his first 6 decisions but suffered a knee injury in May.
 After missing nearly three months, he came back and ended the year with a 12-4 record and 3.30 ERA.
-The Orioles again reached the World Series that fall, and Flanagan started Game Three against the Philadelphia Phillies as his club won the Series in five.
+The Orioles again reached the World Series that fall, and Flanagan started Game 3 against the Philadelphia Phillies as his club won the Series in five.

-Following the retirement of future Hall of Famer Palmer early in 1984, Flanagan became the elder statesman of the O's rotation and went 13-13 that year.
+Following the retirement of Hall of Famer Jim Palmer early in 1984, Flanagan became the elder statesman of the O's rotation and went 13-13 that year.
 He missed more than half of the 1985 campaign after suffering an offseason injury and struggled to a 4-5 record and 5.13 ERA.
-He posted another losing record for a last place Baltimore team in 1986.
+He posted another losing record (7-11, 4.24 ERA) for a last-place Baltimore team in 1986.
 His struggles continued the following year, as he missed two months with an elbow injury and went 3-6 with a 4.94 ERA in 16 games for the Orioles before being traded to the Toronto Blue Jays in late August.